Offshore Outsourcing Is a Jobs Killer

 How Did We Lose the Stimulus' Green Jobs & More?

-Over 20,000 green jobs have been shipped to India.
+More recently in the Obama years, over 20,000 green jobs were shipped to India.
 As far back as 2008 with billions of stimulus dollars, American companies and Obama cronies took the money and ran.
 They used the stimulus money to create jobs in India, and elsewhere.
-Congress and the President simply winked..
+Congress and the President simply winked.
 No it isn't fair.
 They argue that there are jobs from green in America but they admit that those jobs are low-wage installation and construction jobs.
 Though you may think India is where the cheap, low-skill jobs go, this is not true.
 For the green jobs, India has gotten the very good and the high paying jobs.

 While the US suggests that high speed rail is impractical, more stimulus money and other taxpayer dollars were given to China to build, and operate a high speed rail system in California.
 The Chinese government will be working with the State of California and General Electric to help Gov. Brown get these lines built and operational.
 American taxpayers are paying.
 At least the work will be done in the US but the US has no skills in the rail area so Chinese engineers will be brought to the U.S. Ironically, 150 years ago, low-wage Chinese workers were brought to America by the railroads for the back-breaking work of laying track and setting up the US rails system.

 China is not just interested in building trinkets any more.
-The Chinese take pride in the fact that they are a big exporter and they are the pioneers in bullet trains traveling 220 miles an hour.
+The Chinese take pride in the fact that they are a big exporter and they are the pioneers in bullet trains traveling 220 miles an hour and faster trains are on the way.
 What happened to American business pride?
 This environmentally friendly technology has permitted China to race past the United States in the last few years.
-Now that the President has shut down NASA, other than for his Muslim Outreach program, and the US is officially out of the Space Race, China and Russia will be taking our astronauts to the space station and back.
+Now since President Obama shut down NASA, other than for his Muslim Outreach program, and the US was officially taken out of the Space Race, China and Russia have been taking our astronauts to the space station and back.
 The truth is that US firms have fought so hard for profits, they have hurt the US in its ability to be a real player on the world's high tech stage.
 This does not help America.

 The new green jobs coming from the US to India include engineers, strategic business management, and major support technicians.
 These folks are the innovators and are the ones designing the innovative environmental friendly solutions.
 If you are in India, you can get some good US jobs such as sustainability engineers, marketing and business development executives, data center management engineers, utilities and electric engineers and quality specialists.
 In the US, don't expect too much.
 American corporations with the help of the government have sold you out.
+Some think the Biden family has profited directly from assisting the Chinese in their expansion.
 Expertise in the future will be something that US companies buy from overseas.
 No, it is not good for America.

 Pittston PA Plant Abandoned

-Nobody really shows the costs but with energy costs sky high, think about the cost of shipping today.
+Nobody really shows the costs but with energy costs sky high since Biden took away American Energy Independence, think about the cost of shipping today.
 Do you think there is much savings for products made in country X if the product must be shipped back to the US?
 You are right.
 The wage rate really does not make up for all of that.
 For products that otherwise would be shipped across the world, however, US companies make a lot more money and save on taxes by doing business outside of the U.S. Maybe it is time to send in some replacement players for these corporations while we wholesale clean out both chambers of Congress and the Executive Branch.

 The Corporate Income Tax Is the Jobs' Real Bad Guy

-The real culprit causing greedy US corporations to turn their backs on America is the corporate income tax.
+One of the major culprits causing greedy US corporations to turn their backs on America is the corporate income tax.
 Just look at the balance sheets of American corporations who do lots of work overseas.
 These companies have figured out how to stiff the US corporate tax system by doing business in foreign countries, and keeping their profits without declaring taxes.
 They gain on taxes and on labor arbitrage.
+When Trump lowered taxes to bring back jobs, Democrats who are not happy when the economy is booming fought him tooth and nail.

-The jobs are not about to come back for lots of good reasons.
-Companies make too much money to ever decide to help the home country without big change in the U.S. tax system and the way corporations and their executives are treated in the U.S. While the government thinks they are nailing corporations with excessively high taxes (35% just at the federal level), corporations are showing they have more might than the US government.
+The jobs are gone again as Biden openly prefers China over America.
+Jobs are not about to come back for lots of good reasons.
+Companies make too much money to ever decide to help the home country without consistent change in the U.S. tax system and the way corporations and their executives are treated in the U.S. While the Democrats thinks they are nailing corporations with excessively high taxes (35% just at one time at the federal level), corporations are showing they have more might than the US government.
 They simply pack up their bags, their plant, and a few of their people, and they take a quick and permanent trip overseas mostly to avoid the sting of American taxes.
 Then, they donate to congressional and presidential campaigns so nobody gets the idea of shutting down the profit spigot just to help American citizens.

 Jobs will not come back without major change.
 Right now, once a company sets up shop in a foreign country, it is a sign of management failure to come back to the US.
 Management would always decide that 500,000 regular employees should be fired rather than one manager.
 It's a culture thing.
 Top managers protect top managers.
 I point that out so that we all have little sympathy for American managers who ship jobs overseas.